 So what is different about the Standardbred?
 First, it contained a higher percentage of the root Running Horse stock; a breed historically documented from the early 1600s as a premier racer, hunter and saddle horse with immense stamina and toughness.
 It is the Standardbred that is more concentrated in the root Running Horse than the other two.
 Second, the Standardbred has less inroads of less sporty stock.
 We discovered the Thoroughbred had incorporated considerable amounts of English Cart Horse (heavy draft), and Oriental bloodlines, and when the breeders in America experienced this new version of the English racer from imports circa 1800 and beyond, the domestic breeders of the day reported the new version of Thoroughbred was dramatically a lesser product than the earlier stock.
 Over time the presence of these elements has naturally homogenized in the breed, but I suspect that it might be a factor in the modern unsoundness and lack of improving speed that some wonder about.

 With the Quarter Horse, after we examine the breed history with its bloodlines, it emerges clearly that it was the large amount of Mustang added, because it changed the Running Horse type which was so strong in Shiloh RH and Steel Dust RH, in that it had lost some of its original athleticism.
 There was no breed faster than our sprinting Running Horses; so what happened that made it necessary to add so much Thoroughbred to its racing mix to win?
-The type , the genetics changed with the infusion of the excellent Barb and Spanish Horse (Mustangs) because they are not fast race horses---it diluted the speed and stamina of the root stock.
+The type , the genetics, changed with the infusion of the excellent Barb and Spanish Horse (Mustangs) because they are not fast race horses, and so it diluted the speed and stamina of the root stock.
 The Mustangs are direct descendants of the Spanish and Portuguese cavalry horse of the 1500s--the Spanish/Barb stock.
 Huge inroads of Mustang were added starting in the mid-1800s.
 In the Thoroughbred we saw it was the draft horse additions that became a determent to race performance and soundness.
 As far as I can tell, the Oriental inroads lessened speed but not necessarily caused unsoundness.

 Does this mean the Thoroughbred and Quarter Horse are not worth breeding to?
 Heck no!
 All three of these breeds are the best racehorses in the world in their respective categories...they are the height of athleticism.
 It might benefit breeders, however, to re-concentrate the sources of soundness, durability and athleticism in their breeding designs when it becomes diluted by lesser sport breed inroads.